verifyica-team/verifyica/ANNOTATIONS.md

 - Use cautiously since it could break scenario requirements
   - test method 2 depends on test method 1, but test method 1 isn't executed
-- IntelliJ has test method selection if multiple test methods are selected
+- IntelliJ has test method selection issues if multiple test methods are selected
   - In these scenarios, all test methods will be executed

 ### @Verifyica.Order